AstraZeneca pauses coronavirus vaccine trial, shares slip on rollout doubts | Health

 A New York Times report citing a person familiar with the situation said a participant based in Britain was found to have transverse myelitis, an inflammatory syndrome that affects the spinal cord and is often sparked by viral infections.
 Whether this was directly linked to AstraZeneca's vaccine remains unclear, it said.
 AstraZeneca declined to comment.

+"People fall ill for a multitude of reasons, and the project team will now be reviewing in depth what is the cause of this person's illness and whether it is linked to having been given the vaccine or not," said Doug Brown, Chief Executive of the British Society for Immunology.
+The Financial Times quoted people associated with the trial as saying it could resume early next week, after the study’s independent data monitoring board has investigated.

+AstraZeneca officials were not immediately available to comment on that report.
+The suspension triggered a fall of as much as 3% in AstraZeneca's shares, which have the second biggest weighting in the FTSE 100 index, but were trading 0.5% up by 1540 GMT.

-A person familiar with the situation told Reuters the illness occurred in the British trial which began in May with more than 12,000 participants, from 5 years old to beyond 70.
+The British trial began in May with more than 12,000 participants, from 5 years old to over 70.
 The U.S. trial, with a targeted 30,000 participants, was launched last week for the vaccine AZD1222, which is also in late-stage clinical trials in Brazil and South Africa.

 Additional trials are planned in Japan and Russia, with a targeted 50,000 participants globally.
 South Korea said it would look into the suspension and review its plan to participate in manufacturing the vaccine and health ministry official Yoon Tae-ho added such suspensions of clinical trials were not rare "as various factors interact".